CS4241-flashcard-team/final-project/proposal.md

 - If we were to initiate the “match a list of name to a list of pictures” variation, the card can be dragged and drop into place.

 ## What we are planning to use:
-HTML, CSS, Bootstrap, AJAX, JavaScript, jQuery
+HTML, CSS, Bootstrap, AJAX, JavaScript, jQuery, Postgres